syakter/go-chuu/README.md

 # go-chuu 🎵

-A sophisticated Slack bot that provides music statistics and social features for Last.fm users.
+A sophisticated multi-platform bot that provides music statistics and social features for Last.fm users on both Slack and Discord.
 Originally designed for the "Kagang" music community, go-chuu helps groups discover music trends, compare listening habits, and stay connected through shared musical experiences.

 ## Features ✨